Skip To Content

 How an Electromagnetic Brake Works

 There are two basic types of Electromagnetic Brakes.
-“Power On” (Magnetically Engaged) and “Power Off” (Spring Engaged).
+“Power On” (Magnetically Applied) and “Power Off” (Spring Applied).
 Most brakes (covering several markets) work with Direct Current applied (DC).
 24VDC is popular.
 When power is applied an Electromagnetic Field is generated.
 This field has a normal force created by the strength of the coil (magnetic flux)…

 Automation Trends in the Robotics Industry